bharat-1809/see-link/README.md

 **See-a-Link**!
 Get the preview metadata like title, description, image, video, etc from a link or a link extracted from the given text.

 See-Link looks through the [open-graph](http://ogp.me/), [twitter cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/markup) markup and other meta tags to get the preview information from the link.
 It visits a link in a headless browser and scrapes the required information.
+It can also return the dominant color of the page in case the `theme-color` is needed but no meta info is found.

 Check out [this article](https://dev.to/veerreshr/seo-tags-meta-tags-that-you-need-for-previews-on-social-networks-343n) to know about meta tags, SEO and their need for generating link previews.